 (b) Instead of discharging such person at the rising of the court, the warden may inflict any penalty not exceeding $10, and in default of payment commit him to prison for any term not exceeding 7 days, or may commit him to prison for any such term without inflicting any such penalty.

-[Section 99 amended by No. 66 of 1954 s.
+[Section 99 amended: No. 66 of 1954 s.
 31.]

 100. Interpleader